kinow/autosubmit/docs/source/userguide/manage/index.rst

             user: new_user # can change
             project: new_project  # can change
             scratch_dir: "/tmp/scratch"
-            temp_dir: "/tmp/scratch/migrate_tmp_dir" # must be in the same fileystem
+            temp_dir: "/tmp/scratch/migrate_tmp_dir" # must be in the same filesystem
             same_user: False # If the user is the same in the new platform, set this flag to True